 Ophelia Project currently operates 15 programs in 14 schools across all 3 Coachella Valley School Districts.
 The program serves 305 girls (reaching an additional 690 household members).
 The program is delivered by a trained and certified volunteer mentor base consisting of 65 professional women (reaching and additional 147 household members) who provide support and encouragement, resulting in a 100% graduation rate, with many mentees pursuing higher education.
 Volunteer recruitment and orientations are ongoing throughout the year.

 Reviewer's Average Score: 95% Prior RAP Funding: COVID-19: \$10,000

-Executive Committee Recommendation: To ratify their approval of \$15,000.
+Grants Committee Recommendation: To approve their request for \$15,000